How to Avoid Foreclosure & What to do When It’s Too Late

 How to Avoid Foreclosure

 You’ve probably heard the advice that you should try to have six months of basic expenses saved up for emergencies.
-Paying your mortgage is a basic expense and losing the job that pays for it qualifies as an emergency.
-Those savings could allow you to keep paying your mortgage while finding another job.
+Those savings could allow you to keep paying your mortgage if you lose your job or face a crisis.

-If you don’t have that cushion and your finances have you questioning whether you’ll have the money to keep you monthly mortgage payments going, you have options.
-The options for defending yourself from foreclosure are better if you haven’t yet missed any payments.
+If you don’t have that cushion, don’t panic.
+Other solutions may help, but just know that the options for defending yourself from foreclosure are better if you haven’t yet missed any payments.

 One possibility for those who have kept their payments current is refinancing the loan.
 If you can get a lower interest rate, refinancing should lower your monthly payments.
 There are costs involved, including fees, so you have to factor those in to see if this is right for you.